 "For centuries," says Puett mildly, "bees in beehives have been a symbol of man on top of nature, making it work for him.
 In my art it's different; it's bees building organic forms on top of man."
-This novel turnabout of the usual order of things, combined with the sculptures' striking appearance, has CONTINUED attracted admirers of Puett's work in art's airiest reaches.
-"It's fascinating and frightening and different from anything I've ever witnessed," says Philip Yenawine, director of the Department of Education at the Museum of Modern Art.
-"Puett is in the American tradition of the Idiosyncratic wacko genius."
+This novel turnabout of the usual order of things, combined with the sculptures' striking appearance, has attracted admirers of Puett's work in art's airiest reaches.
+"It's fascinating and frightening and different from anything I've ever witnessed," says Philip Yenawine, director of the Department of Education at the Museum of Modern progress.)
+By 18, Puett had already received informal invitations from prominent apiculturalists in Brazil, Rhodesia, Iran and West Germany to advise their honey industries.